NIT-Administrative-Systems/dynamic-forms/docs/upgrading.md

 # Upgrading

+## v0.8.0
+This version adds support for the Hidden component.
+There should not be any BC breaks.

+The `builder-sidebar.js` that comes with the package now includes the hidden component under the advanced section, albeit commented out.

+To add this to your builder, add `hidden: true`.
+This is optional and not all dynamic-forms implementations will want to offer this to users.

 ## v0.7.0
 This version adds support for calculated values using JSONLogic.
 This is ideal for things like summing up numbers into a "total" field.